Sananes/ScruplesWoo/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 * Ukrainian - UKRAINE

 Some of these translations are not complete.
-If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Wishlist Languages.
+If you want to contribute to the translation of the plugin, please [go to WordPress official translator platform](https://translate.wordpress.org/ "Translating WordPress") and translate the strings in your own language.
+In this way, we will be able to increase the languages available for YITH WooCommerce Wishlist.

 == Documentation ==